siddharthvp/mwn/README.md

 ### Compatibility

-Mwn is currently compatible with Node.js v10 and above.
+Mwn v3 is compatible with Node.js v14 and above.
 In the future, compatibility with EOL Node versions may be dropped.
+Version 2 is compatible with Node.js v10.

 As for MediaWiki support, the CI pipelines only check for compatibility with the latest LTS version.
 But it should work fine with version 1.35 and above.